 The flagship SyncroSim module is called ST-Sim.
 ST-Sim allows users to develop and run spatially-explicit, stochastic state-and-transition simulation models (STSMs) of landscape change.
 Other SyncroSim modules include DG-Sim, a stochastic model of wildlife population dynamics, and the Caribou Cumulative Effects Framework, a suite of models for projecting the cumulative effects of climate and development on barren-ground caribou.

 SyncroSim and ST-Sim have been designed and developed by ApexRMS.
-Its ongoing development has been generously supported by several agencies, including The Nature Conservancy, U.S. Forest Service, U.S. Geological Survey and the LANDFIRE project.
-As a result it is available as a free download.
+The ongoing development of the software has been generously supported by several agencies, including The Nature Conservancy, U.S. Geological Survey, U.S. Forest Service, and the LANDFIRE project.
+As a result, all software is available as a free download.

 Want to find out more about SyncroSim and ST-Sim?
 Here are the steps we recommend:

-- Review past publications and conference presentations on state-and-transition simulation models
+- Review past publications and conference presentations that have used SyncroSim and ST-Sim

 - Sign up for one of our training courses

 - Consult the reference guide

 - Contact us to find out more about what SyncroSim and ST-Sim can (and cannot) do, including options for ongoing training and support